 Colorado EMS Instructor Series

 The courses in this series were developed through the Emergency Medical and Trauma Services Section of the CDPHE.
 These sequential courses build upon each other.
-Note that in order to register for the Primary Instructor Course, you must have completed the 1-day Skill Instructor Course.
-Classes are held at the Littleton Campus of Arapahoe Community College, 5900 S. Santa Fe Drive, Littleton, CO 80120.
-Upon receiving registration and payment, you will be sent a parking permit for classroom location details approximately one week prior to the start of class.
+Note: In order to register for the Primary Instructor Course, you must have completed the 1-Day EMS Skill Instructor course.
+For specific course content information, please call the EMS Department at 303.797.5213 or email dennis.edgerly [at] arapahoe.edu.

 EMS Skill Instructor

 This course is designed to develop proficient instructors to aid in the learning process for performance-based knowledge within initial EMS programs.
-The Skill Instructor assists Primary Instructors through interaction with learning in laboratory, scenario, and simulation settings as well as evaluating learner performance in testing situations.
+The skill instructor assists primary instructors through interaction with learning in laboratory, scenario, and simulation settings as well as evaluating learner performance in testing situations.
 Topics in this course include: EMS education in Colorado, laws and instructor liability, adult learning, and skills acquisition.
-This course includes interactive learning activities and an evaluation of knowledge achievement.
+This course includes interactive learning activities and an evaluation of knowledge achievement. *You must purchase the course text, Teaching Health Careers Education: Tools for Classroom Success, ISBN 9780323042567.

 Colorado EMS Primary Instructor

 This course builds upon the Skill Instructor course to develop core competencies for instructors wishing to be primary instructors.
 Topics include: ideal instructor characteristics, adult learning, goals and objectives, lesson planning, presentation techniques, facilitated thinking, student and program evaluation, communication skills, classroom management, legal and ethical issues, and teaching with case studies and games.
 Throughout the modules of this course learners will be provided the steps to prepare and deliver a presentation.
-Prerequisites: Completion of the 1-day Skill Instructor Course
+Prerequisite: Completion of the 1-day Skill Instructor course. *You must purchase the course text, Teaching Health Careers Education: Tools for Classroom Success, ISBN 9780323042567.

 Colorado EMS Training Administration Orientation